roman-milk/roman-milk.github.io/the-feminization-of-daniel.md

+===

- ****** The Feminization of Daniel Ch.
-01 ****** byJust_Plain_Bob© No I didn't!
+No I didn't!
 What I wanted to do was yell, "stop the car" and then jump out and run away from it as fast as my high heels would let me, but something had a hold on me and I just sat there and stared at Todd's cock as I beat him off.
 Lily wouldn't stop, "Do it baby, do it.
 Get even with your hubby baby.
 Do it for yourself.
 Make me proud of you baby" and I felt her hand on the back of my head.
 "Come on baby, do it" she crooned as she gently pushed my head down.
 Just before my mouth swallowed Todd's manhood a voice deep inside me screamed "God damn you Lily, what have you done to me!"

+===

- ****** The Feminization of Daniel Ch.
-02 ****** byJust_Plain_Bob© As my mouth opened to swallow the head of Todd's cock a voice deep inside of me cried out, "God damn you Lily, what have you done to me?
+As my mouth opened to swallow the head of Todd's cock a voice deep inside of me cried out, "God damn you Lily, what have you done to me?
 Her hand on the back of my head kept up a steady gentle downward pressure as she pushed me farther down on Todd's cock.
 She was crooning in my ear, "That's right baby, teach your husband a lesson.
 Suck his cock baby, suck his cock like I sucked Russ, like I suck my husband and like you used to suck yours."

  In my rapidly short circuiting brain I realized what she was doing - she was telling me to suck his cock the way I liked her to suck mine - just do to him what you like me to do to you.
 The thought struck terror in me.
 What I loved was for Lily to swallow my cum.
 No, God no, I had to get out of this mess, but how?
 Todd's hands took the place of Lily's on the back of my head and he began to push his cock up at me.
 If I didn't do something soon he was going to ram it so far down my throat I would choke.
 I swallowed what little pride I had left and began to suck Todd's dick.
 I did everything to him that I liked Lily to do to me and somewhere along the line I decided that if I had to do it I would give him the best blow job he'd ever gotten.
 I might not be able to face myself in the mirror tomorrow, but Todd would never forget me as long as he lived.
 I licked, I sucked, I played with his balls and teased his ass with a finger.
 My head bobbed, my tongue swirled and when he began to moan, "Oh god oh god I'm going to cum, I'm cumming" I forced the horror of having another man cum in my mouth from my mind and I stuck my finger up his ass and felt him flood my mouth.
 My lips were clamped tight around his cock and I gulped and swallowed as the fluids poured out of him and then I sucked him until he was dry and his cock turned soft.
 As I raised my head out of his lap I saw Lily staring at me with wonder.